Eagle Hill Institute in Maine with Steven Foster

 Exploring medicinal plants in a particular locale, such as Washington County, Maine, affords use the opportunity to focus in on the local flora and immerse into a microcosm of discovery.

-To understand modern utilization of medicinal plants, the past must blend with the present.
-Our survey of medicinal plants found in Maine (and beyond) begins with the human experience of discovery.
-Given that in the twentieth century American society became largely separated from day-to-day knowledge and use of plants as medicines, we can approach the vast subject with with a sense of discovery and awe at the sheer volume of information available to us in the digitized twenty-first century.
+To understand modern use of medicinal plants, the past blends with the present.
+Our survey begins with the human experience of discovery.
+In the last 100 years, American society became separated from day-to-day knowledge of plants as medicines.
+We can approach thid vast subject with with a sense of discovery and awe at the sheer volume of information available to us in the digitized twenty-first century.
 A word of caution, when it comes to authoritative information on herbal medicine “www” can stand for the “world wide wasteland” where anyone can “publish” anything without the benefit of editors, fact-checking or peer review.
-That said, however, the internet is an extraordinary source of detail.
+However, the internet is an extraordinary source of discovery for centuries of information on plants and their uses.
 One must learn how to sift through relevant resources, just as an herb harvester must learn how to garble recently harvested plant material to produce a raw material for use.